Learn about the symptoms of different mental health conditions and what you can do to tackle them.

 - Reduce tea and coffee intake if excessive (no more than two or three cups per day and none after about 4:00 p.m.).

 - Do not lie awake in bed for more than about thirty minutes—get up and find a relaxing activity.

 Interested in learning more?

-Check out our practical, self-paced online course that teaches step-by-step strategies for tackling symptoms of post-traumatic stress.
+Check out our practical, self-paced online program that teaches step-by-step strategies for tackling symptoms of post-traumatic stress.